Joanneyoung01/Joanneyoung01/README.md

 **Kesteven and Grantham Girls School** - A levels in Business, Media, Theatre and Dance.

+### Soft Skills:

+**Communication and social skills:** I pride myself of being a 'peoples person'.
+My commercial experience provided me with the foundations for clear and concise communication with internal and external teams.
+I was able to communicate with teams regarding the day to day business with internal project/product managers, UX and QA teams, as well as stakeholders on status updates and showcasing the product build.
+Relaying what can sometimes be technical jargon into layman's terms was an important skill as it allowed for clear communication and cross-function collaboration.

+**Presenting to large and small audiences** - In my last role I would regularly present project/product launches at the weekly company wide (London HQ, New York, Paris and Brazil) 'show and tell meetings', this developed my presenting skills and I gained confidence in speaking to large crowds.

+**Adapatable** - The scope for a project would often change, as per clients needs.
+For example, in 2019 we had 2 weeks to deliver a new website for the Max Factor Swedish market, this had press attached to it so the deadline fixed.
+As the clients needs changed due to a change in branding, the engineering team's priorities changed in order to accommodate this.
+This taught me to be adaptable in the face of change, and not to be precious about code.

 ## Hobbies and Interests
 - I love staying fit and healthy by going to the gym.
 I am a member at At Your Beat Dance Studio and Base Dance studios, where I go to dance classes a few times a week.
 I also like to mix this up with Yoga and Pilates.
 - I reguarly go to tech events in London, such as Codebar and Developher when I meet and network with others in similar industries.
 Since lock down I have been going to the Developher virtual meet ups.
 - I volunteer for a charity - Re-engage ([www.reengage.org.uk](http://www.reengage.org.uk/)).
 This is a charity which connects volunteers to older citizens in the local community (usually 75+) in a bid to tackle loneliness and isolation among the elders.
-The group co-ordinator role is to organise tea parties for a small group of elders on a monthly basis on weekends.
+The group coordinator role is to organise tea parties for a small group of elders on a monthly basis on weekends.
 My final project at Makers was based on my volunteer work.
 - I have always been one for getting involved in multiple aspects of company life from social committees to Corporate Social Responsibility societies.
 I have been part of every social committee for every company I have worked for, even stemming back to university life where I was on the social secretary for the Leeds University Cheerleaders.

-**Fun fact: I am a qualifed scuba diver**
+**Fun fact: I am a qualified scuba diver**

 ### Technical Blogging